dougeby/IntuneDocs/intune-azure/manage-apps/android-app-protection-policy-settings.md

   Default value = **Policy managed apps with paste in**
 -   **Restrict web content to display in the Managed Browser**: Choose **yes** to specify that all links in the app will be opened in the Managed Browser app.

-  For devices that are not enrolled in Intune, links in policy-managed apps can only open in the Managed Browser app if you use the MAM policy.
+  For devices that are not enrolled in Intune, links in policy-managed apps can only open in the Managed Browser app if you use the app protection policy.

-  If you are using Intune to manage your devices, see [Manage Internet access using managed browser policies with Microsoft Intune](manage-internet-access-using-managed-browser-policies.md).

   Default value = **Yes**
 - **Encrypt app data**: Choose **Yes** to enable encryption.
-When this setting is enabled, Microsoft provides encryption for apps that are associated with a MAM policy.
+When this setting is enabled, Microsoft provides encryption for apps that are associated with an app protection policy.
 Data is encrypted synchronously during file I/O tasks.
 Content on the device storage is always encrypted.
   >[!NOTE]
   >The encryption method is not FIPS 140-2 certified.